-Note: The CD-ROM disk must be in the computer's disk drive in order to use Seeing and Hearing Speech.
-The first time you run Seeing and Hearing Speech, you may see this message "Svenska' language support not found!
+The first time that you run Seeing and Hearing Speech, you may see this message "Svenska' language support not found.
 Will try English instead."
-Simply click the "ok" button to clear the message window and run the program.
+Click the "OK" button to clear the message window.

 Audio Setup

 If you are unsure if the audio system on your computer is working, you can check it in the following way.